Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 PARAMETERS

-Determined parameters by priority: Object -> Mapping -> External parameters
+Determined parameters according to priority: Object -> Mapping -> External parameters

 Logging